Summer trip intense but productive

-Teachers from Grace International School traveled to Kaduna for training workshops led by Elaine Chagnon.
+Teachers from Graceland International School traveled to Kaduna for training workshops led by Elaine Chagnon.

-Ndanusa Fearon, a young local architect, agreed to provide a drawings for the third classroom building– a science lab/media center/administration building.
+Ndanusa Fearon, a young local architect, agreed to provide drawings for the third classroom building– a science/computer lab/media center/administration building.
 Once he has seen the site, he will determine an appropriate placement for this building.
-He was also able to help locate a reputable computer distributor who could provide solar laptops to be paid for from a grant AEP received last spring.
+He will also assist in locating a reputable computer distributor who could provide the laptops using recently acquired grant money.

-Board member Elaine Chagnon again traveled to Nigeria this past summer, leaving on July 25 and returning home on August 10.
-Making arrangements through email is dicey at best, so flexibility is key Elaine knew teachers would come but made the assumption that there might be as many as 6, similar to last year.
+Board member Elaine Chagnon again traveled to Nigeria this past summer.
+Prior to the trip, she attempted to determine topics that would be most beneficial to teachers.
+Making arrangements through email is dicey at best, so flexibility is key.
+Elaine knew teachers would come but made the assumption that there might be as many as 6, similar to last year.
 To her surprise, she was greeted by 12 educators from Graceland International, including the young principal!
 Teachers represented a range of grade levels from kindergarten through high school.
 She taught for two days.